vhaudiquet/ubuntu-project-docs/docs/MIR/mir-templates-and-rules.md

 Any time a violation is found, the statement is moved to the `Problems:` area and flagged with what is missing/expected.

-If there are `Problems:`, just leave the alternative `Problems: None` for posting the review.
+If there are no `Problems:`, just leave the alternative `Problems: None` for posting the review.